naturalis/trexontour/usermanual.md

 ### Powering on

 1. Make sure the power is turned on.
 The panel PC is configured to automatically start after AC is restored.
-Approximately two minutes after AC is restored the touch interface will appear.
+Approximately two minutes after power is restored the touch interface will appear.

 2. The first time after power restore a login screen will appear.
 The login credentials are supplied already.
 Login by clicking on the 'Login' button.
    N.B.
 If you accidentally hit the 'Reset' button, the credentials should reappear.